 • Temporal precision: Time is your metronome in the audit process.
 Track progress against your audit schedule with precision, ensuring that milestones are reached in accordance with the predetermined timeline.

 • Your role: As the conductor of your Audit Readiness Plan, take an active role in monitoring progress.
-Regularly review the status of audit tasks, identifying any deviations from the schedule, and recalibrate as needed.
+Regularly review the status of audit tasks, identify any deviations from the schedule, and recalibrate as needed.
 This proactive approach keeps your audit ensemble on tempo.

 2. Identifying and Resolving Issues During the Audit:

 • Diagnostic acumen: Just as a musician tunes their instrument, be attuned to potential issues that may arise during the audit.
-Identify hiccups promptly, and initiate resolution strategies to maintain the cadence of progress.
+Identify hiccups promptly and initiate resolution strategies to maintain the cadence of progress.

 • Your expertise: Demonstrate leadership by actively addressing issues as they surface.
 Engage with your audit team to collaboratively troubleshoot challenges, ensuring that the audit process remains in tune and on track.